sevenecks/lambda-moo-programming/tutorials/src/toaststunt-post-dillinger.md

 > Note: In practice, the only style of comments you will use is quoted strings of text.
 Get used to it.
 Another thing of note is that these strings ARE evaluated.
 Nothing is done with the results of the evaluation, because the value is not stored anywhere-- however, it may be prudent to keep string comments out of nested loops to make your code a bit faster.

+> Warning: ToastStunt has an option your can turn on in options.h (#define BYTECODE_REDUCE_REF /* */) which will optimize your verb code, if this option is on then string literals will be removed and you may get incorrect line numbers in your tracebacks.

 ### MOO Language Expressions

 Expressions are those pieces of MOO code that generate values; for example, the MOO code